(nirmatrelvir tablets; ritonavir tablets)

 ↑ apixaban

 Combined P-gp and strong CYP3A inhibitors increase blood levels of apixaban and increase the risk of bleeding.
 Dosing recommendations for co-administration of apixaban with PAXLOVID depend on the apixaban dose.
-Refer to the apixaban product label for more information.
+Refer to the apixaban prescribing information for more information.

 Anticonvulsants